 Temperature and Environment

-Ideally between 60°F and 80°F (15°C to 27°C), Alocasia sinuata would like warm conditions.
+Alocasia sinuata thrives in warm conditions, ideally between 60°F and 80°F (15°C to 27°C).
 Keep the plant safe from cold drafts and quick temperature changes—they may stress it and force it to go dormant.
 Store the plant far from air conditioning vents or heaters.

 Fertilization

-Use a balanced, watersoluble fertilizer thinned to half concentration during the active growing season (spring and summer).
+Use a balanced, water-soluble fertiliser thinned to half its concentration during the active growing season (spring and summer).
 Fertilize nearly every 2 to 3 weeks—supplying vital elements Cut fertilization in autumn and winter as the plant goes dormant.

 Pruning and Maintenance